HMCS Nonsuch

-HMCS Nonsuch is a naval reserve division (NRD) located in Edmonton, Alberta.
+HMCS Nonsuch is a naval reserve division (NRD) in Edmonton, Alberta.
 Dubbed a stone frigate, HMCS Nonsuch is a land-based naval establishment for part-time sailors as well as a local recruitment centre for the Canadian Forces Naval Reserve.
 It is one of 24 naval reserve divisions located in major cities across Canada.

 Operations

 Nonsuch is properly referred to as a ship, being commissioned into the Royal Canadian Navy.
 She is part of the Reserves, and therefore operations are usually held on weekdays and certain weekends.
 However, her sailors may participate in any operation run by the Canadian Armed Forces year round, if they so choose.

 History

 His Majesty's Canadian Ship (HMCS) Nonsuch was founded on 9 April 1923, as a Royal Canadian Naval Volunteer Reserve half-company.
 On 1 November 1941 she was commissioned as a tender to HMCS Naden, now part of CFB Esquimalt.
 She was commissioned as the independent unit, HMCS Nonsuch, on 1 September 1942.
 During World War 2, over 3500 sailors, and 114 officers were enlisted at Nonsuch.
 After the war she transitioned into a peacetime force, and was paid off on 30 November 1964.
 She was recommissioned on September 26, 1975.

 Nonsuch has two historic naval weapons outside of the building.
 One is a mark 12 5"/38 calibre gun, from the United States.
 It was originally to be used on a US Navy destroyer; however, the Second World War ended before the ship was built.
 The gun comes from a pair handed over to Canada for testing.
 The two guns were used to fire various ammunition in CFB Suffield, in southern Alberta.
 When they were deemed to have completed their jobs, they were turned over to HMCS Nonsuch and HMCS Tecumseh, located in Calgary.

 The second weapon Nonsuch has is a Bliss-Leavitt Mark 9 torpedo from the Second World War, as would have been launched from Canadian destroyers.